 Select a M.A. in Christian Ministry 12-hour concentration and complete the required courses.
 Students may choose any concentration in the M.A. in Christian Ministry degree, except the Chaplaincy Ministry Concentration.
-(Concentrations are listed on the single degree plan.)

 M.A. in Worship Studies Required Curriculum - 18 hours (excluding prerequisites)